 5. ¿Cómo te encuentras? – How are you?

-‘¿Cómo te encuentras?’ is a common expression to say ‘how are you?’ more formally.
+‘¿Cómo te encuentras?’ is a helpful expression to say ‘how are you?’ more formally.
 Usually, we ask this question to a person who has been sick or has gone through a rough patch.
 Depending on the context, it could also be translated as ‘how are you feeling?’ or ‘how are you doing?’.

 ‘¿Cómo sigues?’ is a more casual way to pose the same question.